Empirica

 Roughly $24,000/year of seat cost avoided.

-The most common case.
+The likeliest case.
 You get a transparent, auditable score; a paid terminal gives you a closed box for several thousand percent more.

 Wealth-management desk — daily top-100